Egyptian officer killed in raid on Islamist militants

 The cabinet said on Thursday it would give full support to the security forces and would review decisions by Mursi to free jailed militants while he was in office.

-State-run newspaper Al-Ahram quoted a forensics specialist as saying Samir had died from a bullet wound to his neck, and that he was shot at a range of no more than five metres.
+State-run newspaper Al-Ahram quoted a forensics specialist as saying Samir had died from a bullet wound to his neck, and that he was shot at a range of no more than five meters.

 A Sinai-based militant group, Ansar Bayt al-Maqdis, has claimed responsibility for the killing of Mabruk, who security officials say had been due to testify in one of several legal cases against Mursi, who is on trial for inciting violence.